atropos-null/LS/py109/py109_studyguide.md

 1. Creates an object (the string 'Hello')
 2. Associates the name 'greeting' with this object

 The variable becomes a reference (or pointer) to the object in memory.
+The variable (on the left of the `=`) becomes a reference or pointer to the object in memory.
+The expression to the right of the `=` evaluates to an object, which is stored on the heap.

+A helpful analogy: "imagine objects as balloons, and variables as strings tied to those balloons.
+When you assign a value to a variable, you're tying a string (the variable) to a balloon (the object)"

 **Reassignment**

 When you reassign a variable, you're simply making it point to a different object:

 ```python
 greeting = 'Hello'  # Initial assignment
 greeting = 'Hi'     # Reassignment - greeting now points to a new string object